RaccoonCH/Rakkit/docs/en/graphql/type/scalars.md

 ## Custom Scalars

-TypeGraphQL also supports custom scalar types!
+Rakkit also supports custom scalar types!

 First of all, we need to create our own `GraphQLScalarType` instance or import a scalar type from a 3rd-party npm library.
 For example, Mongo's ObjectId: